jamescrysis/group_sandbox/README.md

 Feel free to change, delete or add to any of this.

 Callum if you would like me to post commit logs in a different way please say!!!!!!!

+*Ignore the "Didn't fully commit my changes as I fixed this